 Size is also half the battle.
 You want something with the correct profile and center of gravity so with the weight and extended casting it won’t become burdensome.

+Ocean tides greatly affect fishing success.
 High tide is always going to be the best.
 Simply because more water coming in means that the fish are in closer to the shore (or closer to the pier, or whatever structure you’re fishing from).
-The best time of high tide is the time approaching the peak tide, the water is moving more, and the currents are pulling fish in.
+The best time of high tide is the time approaching the peak tide.
+The water is moving more, and the currents are pulling fish in.

 There’s a lot to consider when it comes to picking the right reel for surf fishing, but the basic rules are that you want something light, strong, and durable.
 Consider not just where you’ll be fishing, but what you’ll be fishing for.
 Your best bet is going to be to start with a budget-friendly option, possibly even two or three that have several key differences between them, and when you’re ready to upgrade, pick the choice that’s most like what you’ve grown accustomed to.

 Surf fishing is a rewarding experience and one that can open up exciting new chapters in your hobby.
 It simply requires slightly more specialized equipment, and having the right tools can make all the difference.